jetsonhacks/setupR200-Jetson/README.md

-# setupR200-TK1
+# setupR200-Jetson
-Workarounds for adding the Intel Realsense R200 camera to the NVIDIA Jetson TK1 Development Kit.
+Workarounds for adding the Intel Realsense R200 camera to the NVIDIA Jetson Development Kit.

+These workarounds are not 100 percent dependable, but can be useful if physical access to the USB plug is limited.

-There are a couple of issues running the Intel Realsense R200 camera with a NVIDIA Jetson TK1 Dev Kit First, after booting the machine with the camera plugged in, the camera will timeout when data is requested.
+There are a couple of issues running the Intel Realsense R200 camera with a NVIDIA Jetson Dev Kit.
+First, after booting the machine with the camera plugged in, the camera may timeout when data is requested if the camera is plugged into a USB hub.
+In some cases, this may be overcome by doing a soft device reset on the camera.
-As a workaround, create a file named /tmp/reset-realsense when the TK1 boots.
+As a workaround, create a file named /tmp/reset-realsense when the Jetson boots.
 One example for creating the file:

 $ touch /tmp/reset-realsense

-Call r200JTK1Setup(), which will then attempt to reset the camera in this case.
+Call r200JetsonSetup(), which will then attempt to reset the camera.
 For best results, the camera should be directly connected to the Jetson USB 3.0 A connector, as different USB 3.0 hubs (even powered ones) may cause issues.

 The second issue is that after running a program that uses the camera, running the program a second time does not work, typically with error messages having to do with the LIBUSB PIPE.
-This is probably caused by the camera firmware/libusb/kernel not shutting down correctly on the first run, but the issue has not been found yet.
+This is probably caused by the camera firmware/libusb/kernel not shutting down correctly on the first run, but the issue has not been discovered yet.
-In order to clear the LIBUSB pipe issue, videoStreamClearHalts is called.
+In order to clear the LIBUSB pipe issue, videoStreamsClearHalts is called.

-NOTE: Calling videoStreamClearHalts() after calling resetDevice() will cause the device to timeout instead of providing a video stream. resetDevice() should only be called the first time the camera is used after booting.
+NOTE: Calling videoStreamClearHalts() after calling resetDevice() will cause the camera device to timeout instead of providing a video stream. resetDevice() should only be called the first time the camera is used after booting.
 Physically unplugging/replugging the device obviates the need for resetDevice().